-Upon application of the standards, the Group has adopted the transitional provisions to recognize the cumulative effect of applying the standards as an adjustment to the beginning balance of retained earnings at the date of initial application.
-The impact on the current consolidated financial statements was immaterial as a result of adopting such method.
+Upon application of the standards, the Group has adopted the transitional provisions to recognize the cumulative effect of applying the standards as an adjustment to the beginning balance of retained earnings retrospectively at the date of initial application.
+As a result of adopting this method, the impact for the cumulative effect at the date of initial application was immaterial.
+The practical expedients permitted by the standards for the exemption for leases ending within 12 months or less and the exemption of initial direct costs at the date of initial application have been applied.